 Let’s take a look at each of these below, with an English translation provided in brackets:

-- Seiso (shine) – the workplace should be clean and free from dust, dirt, spills, or garbage.
+The workplace should be clean and free from dust, dirt, spills, or garbage.
 Tools and equipment should also be kept clean and in working order.
-If necessary, establish a daily cleaning regime with a chart displaying action items.

 Benefits of the 5S System